-- A. The class will meet on Mondays from 6:30 to 7:55 p.m. and on Wednesdays from 8:20 to 9:45 p.m. in Room L-248. - B. The class will not meet on the following dates: (i) Monday, January 18th due to MLK Day, (ii) Monday, March 1st due to spring break, (iii) Wednesday, March 3rd due to spring break, and (iv) Wednesday, March 24th because Friday classes meet that day.
-The last class meets on Wednesday, April 27th. - C. One or more class sessions may be offered in an online format using WebStudy.
+- A. The class will meet on Mondays from 6:30 to 7:55 p.m. and on Wednesdays from 8:20 to 9:45 p.m. in L-126 (in Delaware) and A-178 (in Harrisburg). - B. The class will not meet on the following dates: (i) Monday, January 17th due to MLK Day; (2) Wednesday, February 16th due to In-Service; (3) Monday, March 7th due to spring break; (4) Wednesday, March 9th due to spring break.
+But the class will meet on Tuesday, January 18th due to the Registrar's deeming a Monday schedule.
+The last class meets on Wednesday, April 27th. - C. One or more class sessions may be offered in an online format.
 This means that you will be able to "attend" these sessions from wherever you have Internet access. - D. Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam.
 Please email your questions to me at least 24 hours before such session to better enable me to answer them.
 I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups in the 3rd Floor Faculty Conference Room.